 Step 2: Description of the technique used for the collection of facts

 After writing the research approach, you need to now provide detailed information about the technique which you will use for the collection of facts related to the topic.
 It is a step where you should also specify the process or tool that will be used for the selection of participants.
 You can categorize methodology for data collection into two categories these are qualitative and quantitative methods.

 Some research methods which can utilize for the collection of data are:

 You should define the procedure you will perform for executing a survey.
 Here, you should provide detail about the technique which you will use for designing research questions.
-It is very much essential for you clearly state the tools such as telephone, e-mail that you will use for collecting information by applying the survey techniques.
-You should also define sample size and rate of response.
+It is very much essential for you clearly state the tools such as telephone, and e-mail that you will use for collecting information by applying the survey techniques.
+You should also define the sample size and rate of response.